Technology

 What is pervaporation?

 Pervaporation is the selective evaporation of one of the components of a liquid mixture using a membrane.
 The word pervaporation itself is a combination of the words permeation, the transport through a membrane, and evaporation, the phase transition from the liquid to the vapor phase.
 It is not a pressure driven process such as several filtration processes and reverse osmosis.
-Instead, the driving force is due to the fact that on the feed side the chemical potential is higher than on the permeate side, similar to what is found in gas separation membranes.
-The gradient in chemical potential is maximized by using high feed temperatures and low pressures on the permeate side.
+Instead, the driving force is the chemical potential gradient between feed and permeate side which translates to partial pressure difference, similar to what is found in gas separation membranes.
+The gradient in chemical potential is maximized by using high feed temperatures and low pressures in the permeate side.

 The pervaporation process contains 3 steps:

-1. Selective sorption in the membrane on the feed side
+1. Selective sorption on the membrane in the feed side

 2. Selective transport across the membrane by diffusion

-3. Desorption in the gas phase under vacuum on the permeate side.
+3. Desorption in the gas phase under vacuum in the permeate side.

 In the figure below the pervaporation process is shown which combines permeation and evaporation.

 Alternatively to pervaporation, membranes can often be used in vapor permeation mode as well.
 In this case the feed is fully vaporized.
 Often a detailed analysis of the full process is required to determine which option offers the highest benefits to the end user.
-These kinds of membrane processes are beneficial for the separation of e.g. azeotropes.
+Vapor permeation would be particularly advantageous when the feed stream is already in the vapor phase e.g. a vapor stream leaving a distillation column.
+Pervaporation and vapor permeation are beneficial for the separation of e.g. azeotropes.
 In distillation the complete liquid feed is evaporated leading to high energy demands.
-By replacing distillation by the pervaporation membranes or combining the two processes large energy savings are possible.
+By replacing distillation by the pervaporation membranes or combining the two processes large energy savings are attainable.

 Pervaporation in the waste hierarchy

-Using the waste hierarchy to evaluate new processes and technologies does not only result in better environmental protection, but also in financial benefits caused by a decreasing consumption of resources and energy and less waste to dispose of.
+Using the waste hierarchy to evaluate new processes and technologies yields enhanced environmental protection and financial advantages due to reduced resource and energy consumption, as well as diminished waste disposal requirements.
 The process of pervaporation, or vapor permeation, is based on the principle of the waste hierarchy by focusing on an integrated approach that prevents and reduces waste while separating molecular mixtures.
 Accordingly, this is much more sustainable than end-of-pipe solutions that have to be used with distillation separation processes.

 In short, the advantages of pervaporation compared to traditional dehydration or organic separation processes are: